 Over the past several years, Smith had struggled.
 Every single year he was learning a new system with a new coordinator with a new voice.
 It was impossible to build any kind of consistency.
 None existed within the organization.
 Harbaugh understood this had to change.
 Smith didn’t need a new playbook every season.
 He needed coaches who were consistent, reliable, and who could empower him to take the reins of a system built on the same principles that brought Walsh five different Super Bowls to San Francisco not too long ago.

-Smith – not like he had many other options in the first place – was sold.
+Smith, not like he had many options, was sold.
 At the end of the NFL lockout, he penned a one year deal worth $5 million to keep him in the Bay Area.
 It ended up paying off.
 His late game playoff heroics against New Orleans – along with a 13 win regular season in 2010 – earned him a three year $24 million extension.
 After seven seasons in the NFL, Smith had finally earned the second contract 69 percent of NFL players never see.
 All because Harbaugh refused to let a bad situation define Smith as a bad quarterback.

 The famous “double-breasted suit” prediction might be the one we remember the most about the Mad Bomber case, but it was far from the only one Brussel made.
 In fact, many of those predictions have since be cleaned up since Metesky’s documented arrest.